How to Transition to Minimalist Running Shoes

 The easiest way to strengthen your foot muscles is to walk around barefoot or with barefoot shoes or sandals.
 I’m not saying walk down New York City barefoot but take the time to walk around your house or on grass barefoot (don’t step on a bee like I once did).
 Start by walking barefoot an hour a day and gradually increase from there.
 With summer coming up, it’s easiest to begin now.
 The weather is nicer, and you might want to be outdoors walking barefoot.

-Progress Slowly to Minimalist Shoes:
+Progress Slowly With Your Transition to a Minimalist Running Shoe:

 Run through each shoe model and see how you like the change.
-If you end up liking the balance of 8 or even 4 mm heel to toe drops, there is nothing wrong with that!
+If you end up liking the balance of 8 mm or even 4 mm heel to toe drops, there is nothing wrong with that!
 Saucony is a great brand because they offer many shoes in 8 mm as well as 4 mm.
 Slow might be boring, but it keeps you healthy.

 Don’t forget, minimalist running shoes can be beneficial.
 Since they provide less cushion, they can help improve your running form and strengthen your feet.
 They are an excellent option for many runners, but they are not the best choice for every runner!
 There is no perfect shoe for everyone, and barefoot running is not ideal for everyone either.